 Without changing our pattern of thought, we will not be able to solve the problems we created with our current patterns of thought.

-Taking advantage of hindsight for organisational problem-solving can be done at significantly higher levels than can be seen today in methods and frameworks, and also compared to how uncertainty, complexity and ambiguity generally are presented.
+Taking advantage of hindsight for organisational problem-solving can be done at significantly higher levels than can be seen today in methods and frameworks, and also compared to how uncertainty, complexity, ambiguity, variability, etc. generally, are presented.
 By taking this advantage, we can in the light of the current knowledge (problems seen today), redesign our system (organization) today, so that the coming interactions do not lead to the problems seen today, i.e., the problems are dissolved.
 That is kind of neat, also since we completely avoid unintended consequences by never nudging a live system**********, we redesign it and start again.

 Here the Cobra Effect is an apt example to have in mind not only regarding unintended consequences from interventions (bounty), but most of all due to the fact that the Cobra Effect means that there is effect and cause in human systems.
 Because, it was impossible for the Englishmen to understand the sudden increase of cobras at first.
 But when the cobra farms were found, the missing piece (symptom from the sub-optimal strategy of bounties for cobras) were found.
 This meant that the effect-and-cause chain could in hindsight be completely drawn backwards in time from the last effect to the first cause, which is the essence of a traditional analysis to find the root cause (s).